francepack/backend_module_0_capstone/day_1/README.md

 In addition to Ruby, this day will also walk you through the commands you need to enter in your terminal to create files.
 By the end of the day, you should be very comfortable with the commands `cd` and `ls` to navigate the machine, and the commands `mkdir` and `touch` to create directories and files on the machine.

-At the end of the day, you will use several git commands to save your work to your local git repository.
-Then you will push your updates to your remote Github repository.
-For now, we are building muscle memory with git commands and getting used to seeing what output they produce.
+After completing the days work, you will use several git commands to save your work to your local git repository.
+You will then push your updates to your remote Github repository.
+This helps to build muscle memory with git commands and get used to seeing the output they produce.
 We will dive deeper into the inner workings of git later.
-For now, all you need to do is follow along and know that we are using git to save our work, and Github to put it on the internet.
+For now, most important is to follow along and know that we are using git to save our work, and Github to put it on the internet.

 ### This lesson will have you using Git, Github, etc. Here's a video walkthrough